 The PGY1 managed care pharmacy residency offers an opportunity to gain a clinical and administrative perspective in the management of pharmacy benefit plans for a wide variety of clients.
 Multifaceted experience will include both on-site and off-site learning experiences, including involvement with the formulary management process, client management, health plan operations, mail service, research, health management, clinical program development, and specialty pharmacy.
-Additionally, through an affiliation with the University of Pittsburgh School of Pharmacy, the resident will participate in the Resident Research Series and, if elected, the Teaching Mastery Series.
+Additionally, through an affiliation with the University of Pittsburgh School of Pharmacy, the resident will participate in the Resident Research Series and the Mastery of Teaching Program.

 Through the Resident Research Series, residents identify a practice-related research project and learn about study design and implementation, as well as complete a residency manuscript suitable for publication.
 The Teaching Mastery Series allows residents to learn about various teaching methods, as well as develop their skills as pharmacy educators and clinical preceptors.
 Flexibility is provided to meet the individual resident's goals and objectives.